-The Winnipeg (Eastern) Judicial District index, the Brandon (Western) Judicial District index, the Dauphin Judicial District index, Morden (Southern) Judicial District and the Portage la Prairie (Central) Judicial District are now available on this website.
+The Winnipeg (Eastern) Judicial District index, the Brandon (Western) Judicial District index, the Dauphin Judicial District index, Morden (Southern) Judicial District, Portage la Prairie (Central) Judicial District and the St. Boniface Judicial District are now available on this website.
 The Archives of Manitoba is actively working on indexes for other judicial districts.

 The probate records themselves are not available on this website.
 This website is a guide to finding probate records at the Archives of Manitoba.